dcubasoy/puppeteer-theater/Theater.md

 ##  Purpose & Inspiration

-Theater: a one of a kind bot-development platform
+Theater: a one of a kind bot-development platform powered by ES6 & puppeteer.
+Theater makes your complex, difficult (common reasons: there is bot detection

 Tested & Fully Compatible with both puppeteer@1.15.0 & puppeteer-firefox@0.5.0.